-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Now overseas expansion is causing trouble for another American corporation - Starbucks.
 We'll turn to the company's trouble in China in just a moment.
 First we go to Starbucks' hometown, Seattle.
 NPR's Wendy Kaufman reports that the company's expansion is causing concern at the top.

-But while Schultz was complaining that the rapid expansion had come with a cost, the company is actually accelerating the rate at which it's adding new stores.
+WENDY KAUFMAN: But while Schultz was complaining that the rapid expansion had come with a cost, the company is actually accelerating the rate at which it's adding new stores.
 And says Bob Goldin, executive vice president of Technomic, a major food industry research and consulting firm:

-Wendy Kaufman, NPR News, Seattle.
+KAUFMAN: Wendy Kaufman, NPR News, Seattle.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.